 - Archers must notch a deer tag (DPOP or Personal Tag) before moving the deer.

 - Personal tags will be used for antlered bucks except distressed or diseased animals as approved for harvest by Sergeant Earit Powell.
 Antlered bucks can only be harvested from the first Saturday in October through the first Saturday in January.

 - Deer must be moved from public view before field dressing.
-Gut piles are to be left in the woods away from the public and, preferably, covered with leaves.
+Gut piles are to be left in the woods away from the public and, preferable, covered with leaves or buried.

 - Archers must call “I Got Game” (1-866-GOT GAME or 1-866-468-4263) or go to the Internet (www.HuntFishVA.com) to check their deer and get a VDGIF confirmation number.
 Deer harvested in the parks are considered to be on private land.
 Archers must record the confirmation number on their tag.
 They may put more than one antlerless deer on a DPOP Tag when the deer are harvested on the same day.

 - Archers must cover harvested deer completely while transporting.

 9. Each archer will keep an accurate log of their participation to include: